DragonflyRobotics/DeepShift-Project-Documentation-Fork/docs/Getting Started/1 - Initial Steps.md

 This project has many dependencies.
 Most can be installed using `pip`.
 Some require OS-level package managers.

 ***These instruction are for Linux-based systems.
 In particular for Ubuntu 20.04 LTS based operating systems.
-Other systems may have errors that will require debugging.***
+Other systems may have errors that may require debugging.***

 ### Linux (Ubuntu-based Systems)
 First install `Python 3` and `pip`: